barionleg/cesium.wiki.gs/Geometry-and-Appearances.md

 ## Appearances

 Geometry defines structure.
-The other key property of a primitive, `appearance`, defines the primitive's shading, that is, how individual pixels are colored.
+The other key property of a primitive, `appearance`, defines the primitive's shading, i.e., how individual pixels are colored.
 A primitive can have many geometry instances, but it can only have one appearance.
 Depending on the type of appearance, an appearance will have a [material](https://github.com/AnalyticalGraphicsInc/cesium/wiki/Fabric) that defines the bulk of the shading.

 [[geometryandappearances/highleveldesign.png]]

 Cesium has the following appearances.

 * [`MaterialAppearance`](http://cesium.agi.com/Cesium/Build/Documentation/MaterialAppearance.html) - An appearance that works with all geometry types and supports materials to describe shading.
-* [`EllipsoidSurfaceAppearance`](http://cesium.agi.com/Cesium/Build/Documentation/EllipsoidSurfaceAppearance.html) - A version of `MaterialAppearance` that assumes geometry is on the surface of the globe, e.g., like a polygon, or at a constant height above it, and uses this assumption to save memory by procedurally computing many vertex attributes.
+* [`EllipsoidSurfaceAppearance`](http://cesium.agi.com/Cesium/Build/Documentation/EllipsoidSurfaceAppearance.html) - A version of `MaterialAppearance` that assumes geometry is parallel to the surface of the globe, like a polygon, and uses this assumption to save memory by procedurally computing many vertex attributes.
-* [`PerInstanceColorAppearance`](http://cesium.agi.com/Cesium/Build/Documentation/PerInstanceColorAppearance.html) - Uses per-instance color to shade each instance a potentially unique color.
+* [`PerInstanceColorAppearance`](http://cesium.agi.com/Cesium/Build/Documentation/PerInstanceColorAppearance.html) - Uses per-instance color to shade each instance a color.
 * [`DebugAppearance`](http://cesium.agi.com/Cesium/Build/Documentation/DebugAppearance.html) - A debugging aid for visualizing geometry vertex attributes.

 Appearances define the full GLSL vertex and fragment shaders that execute on the GPU when the primitive is drawn.
 We rarely touch these unless we are writing a custom appearance.
 Appearances also define the full [render state](http://cesium.agi.com/Cesium/Build/Documentation/RenderState.html), which controls the GPU's state when the primitive is drawn.
 We can define the render state directly or use higher-level properties like [`closed`](http://cesium.agi.com/Cesium/Build/Documentation/MaterialAppearance.html#closed) and [`translucent`](http://cesium.agi.com/Cesium/Build/Documentation/MaterialAppearance.html#translucent), which the appearance will convert into render state.
 For example: